 In Phase 3 an economical assessment of the most probable scenarios will be carried out.
-The overall result of this assessment and the results of Phase 1 & 2 will be put together in a draft final report which will be presented at a international IEA/AMF seminar with invited people from industry, government, etc - not only from the IEA countries but also from developing countries.
+The overall result of this assessment and the results of Phase 1 & 2 will be put together in a draft final report, which will be presented at a international IEA/AMF seminar with invited people from industry, government, etc - not only from the IEA countries but also from developing countries.

-5.7 Annex XXXIII Particle Emissions of 2-S Scooters
+5.6 Annex XXXIII Particle Emissions of 2-S Scooters

-Operating Agent Univ. of Applied Sciences Bern (AFHB)

-Lab. for Exhaust Emissions Control

-Switzerland

-Assistant Jesper Schramm, DTU, Denmark

-Decision to start October 2004 (ExCo 30)

-Project Duration July 2004 - June 2006 (2 years)

-Participants CDN, CH, DK, F, FIN, I, and JRC EU Laboratories
+(Reduction te chnology and Inputs for Legislation) Operating Agent 11 lied Sciences Bern (AFHB) aust Emissions Control Assistant Jesper Schran nm, DTU, Denmark Decision to start October 2004 (ExCo 30) Project Duration July 2004 - June 2006 (2 years) Participants CDN, CH, DK, F, FIN, I, and JRC EU Laboratories Total Budget No AMF budget.

-(4-6 countries, to be confirmed)

-Total Budget No AMF budget.
 Task-sharing.
 Total costs € 20 000.

-Project Leadership Prof. Jan Czerwinski

-Univ. of Applied Sciences Bern (AFHB) Lab. for Exhaust Emissions Control

-Gwerdtstrasse 5 CH-2560 Nidau Switzerland
+Project Leadership Prof. Jan Czerwinski Univ. of Applied Sciences Bern (AFHB) Lab. for Exhaust Emissions Control Gwerdtstrasse 5 CH-2560 Nidau Switzerland Phone: +41 32 321 66 80 Fax: +41 32 321 66 81 E-mail: jan.czerwinski@hti.bfh.ch

-E-mail: jan.czerwinski@hti.bfh.ch

 The serious health effects of particle emissions from traffic are known from the discussions about diesel engines technology and legislation.
-In this context the particle emissions of small 2-S engines without recirculation of the lubricant cannot be neglected any more, or simplified by the substituting measurements of CO and HC.
+In this context the particle emissions of small 2-S engines with lost oil lubrication cannot be neglected any more.

-A particular concern is about the 2-S scooters, which in several countries are used very much in congested city centers.
+A particular concern is about the 2-S scooters, small motorcycles and 2-S 3-wheelers which in several countries are used very much in congested city centers.